Updated June 12, 2023

 Groovy was developed by Jochen Theodorou, Guillaume Laforge, Cedric Champeau, and Paul King.
 Its typing discipline is strong, static and dynamic.
 It was licensed under the Apache 2.0 license.
 It first appeared in the year 2003.
 Its file extension is .groovy and was designed by James Strachan.

 James Gosling designed Java.
 It was developed and is maintained by Oracle Corporation (then Sun Corporation).
 It is a static, safe and strongly typed programming language.
 Its’ file extension names are .java or .class.
 It first appeared in the year 1995.
 It is most popular for the client-server kind of application.
 It is licensed under GNU General Public License and Java Community Process.
 The latest version of Java is 10, which is released in March 2018.

-Head To Head Comparison Between Groovy vs Java (Infographics)
+Head To Head Comparison Between Groovy and Java (Infographics)

 Below is the top 9 difference between Groovy and Java

-- In Groovy, Automatic Resource Management mechanism is not available and static, anonymous inner classes whereas Java provides automatic resource management from Java 7 version and has upper hand in terms of inner static classes or anonymous classes.
+- In Groovy, the Automatic Resource Management mechanism is not available and static, anonymous inner classes, whereas Java provides automatic resource management from Java 7 version and has the upper hand in terms of inner static classes or anonymous classes.

-- In Groovy everything is Object and uses only Objects and hence there is no concept of autoboxing or unboxing and no conversion of primitives whereas Java has primitive data types and Wrapper classes to perform autoboxing and auto-unboxing either explicitly or implicitly.
+- In Groovy, everything is an Object and uses only Objects.
+Hence, there is no concept of autoboxing or unboxing and no conversion of primitives.
+In contrast, Java has primitive data types and Wrapper classes to perform autoboxing and auto-unboxing, either explicitly or implicitly.

-- Groovy is also called as a superset of Java as the Java programs can be run on a Groovy environment whereas Java programs cannot be run always on Groovy environment.
+- Groovy is also called a superset of Java as the Java programs can be run on a Groovy environment.